bdtinc/maskcam/README.md

 The easiest and fastest way to get MaskCam running on your Jetson Nano Dev Kit is using our pre-built containers.
 You will need:

 1. A Jetson Nano Dev Kit running JetPack 4.4.1 or 4.5
-2. An external DC 5V, 4A power supply connected through the Dev Kit's barrel jack connector (J25).
+2. An external DC 5 volt, 4 amp power supply connected through the Dev Kit's barrel jack connector (J25).
 (See [these instructions](https://www.jetsonhacks.com/2019/04/10/jetson-nano-use-more-power/) on how to enable barrel jack power.)
 This software makes full use of the GPU, so it will not run with USB power.
 3. A USB webcam attached to your Nano
 4. Another computer with a program that can display RTSP streams -- we suggest [VLC](https://www.videolan.org/vlc/index.html) or [QuickTime](https://www.apple.com/quicktime/download/).